 - Can I go back on housing list if I surrender or leave my leased property?

 - Do I have to make any additional payment directly to Landlord?

 - Related Documents/Application Forms

-At the end of the lease term, if the Council is not in a position to renew the lease on the home you will have lived in for years, the Council will provide alternative accommodation, suitable to your needs, as close as possible to your then existing accommodation, before the end of the lease.
+At the end of the lease term, if the Council is not in a position to renew the lease, the Council will, as soon as possible, provide alternative accommodation suitable to your needs, as close as possible to your then existing accommodation.
 This will ensure that you have absolute security of tenure within the Social Leasing regime.

 Before you may be considered for transfer, tenants must be a resident in the leased premises for a minimum of 2 years and must have complied with the terms of the tenancy which includes having a-

 - Clear rent account

 - The house/apartment must be in good order and be in a condition fit for re-letting.